jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

         sleep_time = random_timestamp()
     ...

+* since the values for ``wake_time`` and ``sleep_time`` look right, I remove the assertion and the terminal shows passing tests
 * I remove the `unittest.skip decorator`_
-* since the only parts that change in the solution are the timestamps, I can write a function that gets called to get the hours parts
+* I add a function to get the hours part of a given timestamp since that is all that changes in the solution

   .. code-block:: python